pgb6/Twitter-Data-Scraper/README.md

 # Next Steps:
 1. Explore possiblity of automating this process by adding the docker image to AWS ECR and running it on a daily basis.
 Store the output contents in an S3.
-2. Explore possiblity of running functions in parallel since they are independent of eachother